-Praised by critics as a “…voice [that] abounds in velvet timbre, which can sound both dramatic and lyrical” and “a real dramatic baritone voice… applying impressive mezza voce in dynamics, but also letting the tone resound evenly in full, voluminous fortes, including top notes”, baritone Daniel Luis de Vicente is quickly establishing himself at the international level, known for his elasticity and skill as both a singer and actor in lyric and dramatic roles.
-Recently the winner of the 2020 Austrian Music Theater Prize for best male supporting role, he is quickly gaining recognition for his fully-scoped and thrilling interpretations of 19th and 20th century Italian repertoire.
+Praised for having “… [a] voice [which] abounds in velvet timbre, which can sound both dramatic and lyrical” and “a real dramatic baritone voice… applying impressive mezza voce in dynamics, but also letting the tone resound evenly in full, voluminous fortes, including top notes”, Spanish-American baritone Daniel Luis de Vicente is quickly establishing himself at an international level.
+Recently the winner of the 2020 Austrian Music Theater Prize for best male supporting role, he is quickly gaining recognition for his fully scoped and thrilling interpretations of 19th and 20th century Italian repertoire.

 His appearances in the 2022/23 season include Scarpia Tosca at Oper Frankfurt and Deutsche Oper am Rhein; Giorgio Germont La traviata and the title role in Rigoletto at Prague State Opera; the title role in Simon Boccanegra at Aalto-Musiktheater Essen; Michele Il tabarro / the title role Gianni Schicchi at Hessisches Staatstheater Wiesbaden and Giorgio Germont La traviata at Tiroler Landestheater Innsbruck.